 - General Chemistry with lab (9 quarter units & 6 lab units, CHE 2A/B/C)

 - Organic Chemistry with lab (6 quarter units & 2 lab units, CHE 118A/B)

 - Physics with lab (12 quarter units, PHY 7A/B/C)

 - For more information on course equivalency, please refer to the course descriptions.
 Applicants must list courses taken to satisfy the prerequisites on the application for admission.

 - 3. Grade Point Average (GPA) of 3.0

 Overall GPA must be 3.0 or higher on a four-point scale.
-In addition to overall GPA, applicants will be evaluated on their prerequisite GPA which is calculated based on prerequisite courses only.
+Prerequisite GPA, calculated only for prerequisite courses, must be 3.0 or higher on a four-point scale.
 Applicants with a prerequisite GPA of 3.0 or higher are better prepared for entrance into a Master of Science program.

 - 4. English Language Proficiency

 Applicants from countries whose official language is not English must provide TOEFL or IELTS scores to demonstrate English language proficiency.
 TOEFL scores must be 105 or above, with speaking and writing scores of 25 or above.
 IELTS scores must be 7.5 or above.
 Applicants who have completed a degree at an institution where English is the sole language of instruction are exempt from this requirement.